ShreyaThapa/v2-ach-api-docs/source/includes/_fundingsrcs.md

 |-----------|----------|----------------|-------------|
 | id | yes | string | id of funding source to retrieve. |

+###Fingerprint ID
+A unique string value returned in response body when two or more Dwolla users share a bank account with the same Account Number and Routing Number.
+This can be used for traceability between Dwolla and a partner application.
+Removing a funding-source does not remove the fingerprint.

 ### Errors
 | HTTP Status | Message |
 |--------------|-------------|